abinit/abinit/doc/mkdocs-user-guide/cut3d.md

 To run cut3d, simply type:

     cut3d

 then, provide answer to the questions.
 You will have to give first the name of the unformatted file.
 For example, t1xo_DEN.

 ## 2 Analyze most types of files, excluding wavefunction files

 Supposing that you are not treating a wavefunction file, you will have to choose between different possibilities:

-  * 1) computation of data for a point, to be specified
+1. computation of data for a point, to be specified
-  * 2) computation of data along a line, to be specified
+2. computation of data along a line, to be specified
-  * 3) computation of data on a 2D grid, to be specified
+3. computation of data on a 2D grid, to be specified
-  * 4) computation of data on a 3D grid, to be specified
+4. computation of data on a 3D grid, to be specified
-  * 5) conversion to formatted file
+5. conversion to formatted file
-  * 6) conversion to indexed formatted
+6. conversion to indexed formatted
-  * 7) conversion to Molekel format
+7. conversion to Molekel format
-  * 8) conversion to 3D data with coordinates (tecplot ASCII format)
+8. conversion to 3D data with coordinates (tecplot ASCII format)
-  * 9) output .xsf file for XCrysDen
+9. output .xsf file for XCrysDen
-  * 11) compute atomic charge using the Hirshfeld method
+11. compute atomic charge using the Hirshfeld method

 For option 1) you will have the possibility to specify a point in reduced or cartesian coordinates.

-For option 2) you will have the possibility to specify a line by its two end- points in reduced or cartesian coordinates, or by it being perpendicular to some plane.
+For option 2) you will have the possibility to specify a line by its two end-points in reduced or cartesian coordinates, or by it being perpendicular to some plane.
 For option 3) and 4) many possibilities are offered, including specifications thanks to points defined in reduced coordinates, cartesian coordinates, or atomic positions.
 To continue the analysis, simply answer the questions of the code, that should